-There is no more crucial issue to the basic survival of students than fire safety.
-For that reason the following items are not permitted: Furnishings and decorations must in no way physically block, or block the view of an exit from a room, hallway, or building.
+Furnishings and decorations must in no way physically block the exit from a room, hallway, or building.

 Holiday decorations: Live Christmas trees and other highly combustible decorations are not allowed due to fire safety concerns.
 Seasonal Christmas lights are allowed from November 15-January 15, but cannot be left up throughout the remainder of the year.
 Seasonal lights must have a UL rating.
 The lights cannot be attached to a metal surface such as a door frame, bed frame and mattress springs, and cannot be used in restrooms.
 Caution should be used when hanging lights to ensure they are not too close to other objects that might catch on fire, and make sure there are not too many lights plugged into a room outlet.